Dog Skin Disorders

 Oily skin, scales on the skin Tar Bio-Med Tar Sulfur Shampoo 3 - 14 days

-Treatment of Dog Skin Disorders by Type
+Treatment of Dog Skin Disease by Type

 Dog Skin Infection Treatment